soiff-spring/spring-sts-example/README.md

 1. Exit eclipse;
 1. Restart eclipse;

-`Please DO NOT try to restart eclipse from 'File->Restart' menu, it could not work sometimes.`
+`Please DO NOT try to restart eclipse from 'File->Restart' menu directly, it may not work sometime.`